realodix/change-case/README.md

 #### Head Line Case

-> Transform a strings delimited by casing, hyphens, or underscores into a space delimited string with each word's first letter capitalized:
+> Transform a strings delimited by casing, hyphens, or underscores into a space delimited string with each word's first letter capitalized.

 ```php
 ChangeCase::headline('test string');